Last Updated on January 11, 2023 by DMEditor

 With such a design, you can rest assured that your customers will be able to purchase without any difficulties.

 It’s also worth noting that Payhip does not paste one of those annoying promotional ads on your sales pages.
-All the attention is on your digital items (vs hybrid models with physical product).
+All the attention is on your digital items (vs hybrid models with the physical products).